tsch1198/Arduino-RS485-AP/README.md

   delay(1000);
 }
 ```
-3. After its finished uploading, open a Serial Monitor on the Port your RS485 to USB Device is Connected (dont forget to set the Same Baudrate)
+3. After it's finished uploading, open a Serial Monitor on the Port your RS485 to USB Device is Connected (don't forget to set the Same Baud rate)
-4. If everything is set up correctly you should see a bunch of "hello xx"
+4. If everything is set up correctly, you should see a bunch of "hello xx"

-(for a more details visit -> [Arduino RS485 Shield Tutorial](https://docs.arduino.cc/tutorials/mkr-485-shield/mkr-485-communication/))
+(for more details, visit -> [Arduino RS485 Shield Tutorial](https://docs.arduino.cc/tutorials/mkr-485-shield/mkr-485-communication/))

 ## Step 3: Set Up the Main code
 1. Open the given files in your IDE and Change the [AP Settings](./src/arduino_secrets.h) to your liking
-2. In the [Main File](./src/ArduinoWLAN_1_2.ino) change the Serial (line 25) and RS485 (line 58) Baudrate to your needs
+2. In the [Main File](./src/ArduinoWLAN_1_2.ino) change the Serial (line 25) and RS485 (line 58) Baud rate to your needs
 3. Upload the Code to your Arduino and Open the Website.
-The IP adress is Printed in the Serial Monitor.
+The IP address is Printed in the Serial Monitor.
-4. Now you should see the Website i made for the Controll of the AG05.
+4. Now you should see the Website I made.
 [Explanation of the Website](#website)
-5. To Change it to your Needs check out [Personalize](#personalize)
+5. To Change it to your Needs, check out [Personalize](#personalize)

 ## Website:
 ![Default Website](/images/website.png "Website")

-In the Basic Configuration the website works this way, everything you but in or click is being send via RS485.
+In the Basic Configuration, the website works this way, everything you put in or click is being send via RS485.
-In the Request(1) it shows the command you have send and in the Response(2) it shows the Response.
+In the Request(1) List it shows the action you have clicked and in the Response(2) it shows the Response.

-**Note, the webserver runs on Arduino so its not very fast.
+**Note, the webserver runs on Arduino, so it's not very fast.
 You have to refresh after every interaction to see a Response**

 - Set Position:
 Sends a f0<-given number-> used for setting the Destination Position